socomsystems/documentation/admin_manual/issues/code_signing.rst

     - ``Certificate is not valid.``

-      - The certificate has not been issued by the official Nextcloud Code Signing Root Authority.
+      - The certificate has not been issued by the official cyfrSpaces Code Signing Root Authority.

     - ``Certificate is not valid for required scope.
 (Requested: %s, current: %s)``